Creatures (1990 video game)

 Creatures is a platform game for the Commodore 64 computer developed by Apex Computer Productions and released in 1990.
-The game was made by the two brothers, founders of the company, John Rowlands (programming) and Steve Rowlands (music and visual design).
-It was also later ported by WJS Design for Atari ST and released in 1992 and to the Amiga in 1993.
+The game was made by two brothers who were founders of the company, John Rowlands (programming) and Steve Rowlands (music and visual design).
+It was later ported by WJS Design for Atari ST and released in 1992 and to the Amiga in 1993.

 The backronym "Clyde Radcliffe Exterminates All The Unfriendly Repulsive Earth-ridden Slime" is used as a subtitle for the game.

 The game was followed by Creatures II: Torture Trouble in 1992.

 Plot

 The game takes place on a fictional planet called Blot.
-This planet used to be an inhabitable place for a race of creatures called Blotians, but for some reason they were in a great danger, so they built a spaceship and looked for another suitable planet.
-The creatures were renamed to the Fuzzy Wuzzies.
-The spaceship they built had to be landed because of a collision with an asteroid and the only planet near them was Earth.
-Fuzzy Wuzzies landed on in the Pacific near an unknown island where they built a city and named the island “The Happiest Place in The Known Universe”.
+This planet was previously an inhabitable place for a race of creatures called Blotians, but they were in great danger and had to build a spaceship and search for another suitable planet.
+The creatures were renamed the Fuzzy Wuzzies.
+The spaceship they built had to land due to a collision with an asteroid, and the only planet near them was Earth.
+Fuzzy Wuzzies landed in the Pacific Ocean near an unknown island where they built a city and named the island “The Happiest Place in The Known Universe”.

-There is also another type of creature in the game: demons.
+Another type of creature that is found in the game are demons.
 They live on the other side of the island that Fuzzy Wuzzies are living on.
-The characteristics of those two in-game creatures, made them the natural enemy of each other.
-Demons invited the Fuzzy Wuzzies to a big party and captured them and locked them all up in a torture chamber.
+The characteristics of these two in-game creatures made them natural enemies.
+Demons invited the Fuzzy Wuzzies to a big party, captured them and locked them all up in a torture chamber.

-The protagonist of the game is Clyde Radcliffe, a Fuzzy Wuzzy, who left the party before the demons capture Fuzzy Wuzzies.
-The game is about the journey of Clyde Radcliffe saving his species from torture chambers of demons.
+The protagonist of the game is Clyde Radcliffe, a Fuzzy Wuzzy, who left the party before the demons' capture of Fuzzy Wuzzies.
+The game is about the journey of Clyde Radcliffe trying to save his species from the demons' torture chambers.

 Reception

-The development of the game was chronicled in Zzap!64 magazine.
+The development of the game was chronicled in Zzap!64 magazines.

 ZZap64 gave Creatures a score of 96%, Gold Medal (issue 12/90).